-Meal Plans: All students are required to have at least the minimum qualifying meal plan for their class year and residence hall location; plans range from maximum to minimum moving left to right in the chart.
-As noted in the table, the Class of 2021 will automatically be charged for a 20-Meals-per-Week plan on their student account.
+Meal Plans: All students are required to have at least the minimum qualifying meal plan for their class year and housing assignment; plans range from maximum to minimum moving

-20-, 14-, and 7-Meals-per-Week Meal Plans allow a student to access either of the two all-you-care-to-eat campus dining halls, or to participate in a meal allotment at one of the other four a la carte restaurants, for a specified number of times each week.
-Meals must be eaten during the designated week, and meals do not carry forward from week to week or semester to semester.
+20-, 14-, 7- and 5-Meals Per Week Meal Plans allow a student to access either of the two all-you-care-to-eat campus dining halls, or to participate in a meal allotment at one of the other four a la carte restaurants, for a specified number of times each week.
+Meals must be eaten during the designated week and meals do not carry forward from week to week or semester to semester.
 If a student is dining in one of the other four a la carte restaurants, the meal allotment will cover a choice from several designated entrees and include a beverage, side dish, and dessert to make a complete and satisfying meal.

-Pard Dollars: The Pard Dollars account is a prepaid cash balance account that allows students to make purchases by using their Lafayette ID card.
-Pard Dollars can be used at all on-campus venues and to purchase food off campus from select participating local merchants.
-All meal plans include an allotment of Pard Dollars for use during the fall and spring semesters that are nonrefundable and do not roll over from semester to semester.
+Pard Dollars: The Pard Dollars account is a prepaid cash balance account that allows a student to make purchases by using their Lafayette ID card.
+Pard Dollars can be used at